An0ntysk/DoW-Desktop-Client/README.md

 ## DISCLAIMER

-For now, this version is merely a prototype, not much functionality has been implemented and I haven't even started the Android version yet
+For now, this version is merely a prototype, not much functionality has been implemented and I haven't even started the Android version yet.
+Also, unless someone's willing to do the work, there won't be an iOS or Mac version, as I don't own either of those and therefore can't compile for them.